 AI Phone Assistant for Speech Disabilities

 Approximately 7.5 million people in the United States have a voice or speech disorder (National Institute on Deafness and Other Communication Disorders).
 Whether you're non-verbal, have a stutter, live with dysarthria or apraxia of speech, or are mute for any reason — phone calls can feel impossible.
-Mio is an AI phone assistant that removes the need to speak entirely.
+Here's an honest look at the options, including where an AI phone assistant helps: it takes the dialing, the automated menu and the hold time, and connects you once a person is on the line.
+It does not speak for you.

 The problem with phone calls